LaurieOh1/amur-project/README.md

 👩🏾‍🦱 Target Audience

-People with curls, coils, and kinks
+People with curls and coils

 Those transitioning from chemical treatments